Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1951 - The Elton House, 635 Hightree Road, Santa Monica CA. Photo by Chimay Bleue.
 This is not an Ellwood house but it is often listed as one.
 Architect William Baswell bought the lot from the Eltons who asked Ellwood for a design that was never put to paper.
 The house there was all Baswell's creation.

 1952 - The M. M. Zach House, aka the Henry House, aka the Henry-Zach House, 1036 North Tigertail Road, Los Angeles CA. Designed with Emiel Becsky.
 Architect Douglas Rucker did a 1968 addition.
 Sold in 1976 to Scott Regburg.
 Deeded in 2004 to the Scott Regburg Trust.
 Deeded in 2010 to Melanie Regburg.
 Deeded in 2012 to the Miller-Regburg Trust, which did a faithful restoration.
 Photo by Michael Locke.
 Destroyed by wildfire in October 2019.
-Will be completely rebuilt and restored, starting in 2020, by Barton Jahncke.
+Rebuilt and restored by Barton Jahncke.

 1953 - The Courtyard Apartments, aka the Roy Maypole Apartments, 1570-1574 La Baig Avenue, Los Angeles CA. Taalman Koch Architecture rented a double unit and documented their renovation of the space for Dwell in 2010.
 Sold in 2021 to James Roday Rodriguez.
 Top photo by Michael Locke.

 1953 - The Byron Lamar Johnson House, 1515 North Tigertail Road, Los Angeles CA. Put into the Johnson Trust.
 Sold in 2004 to Patricia Stone.
 Sold in 2010 to the Julie Simpson Erwin Revocable Trust.
-In March 2013 the house was considered for listing as an Historical Cultural Monument by the City of Los Angeles.
-Sold in 2020.
+Sold in 2020 to Randall Sugarman and the Canarsie Trust.
 Bottom two photos by Michael Locke.

 1953 - The Charles Coppege House, Little Rock Way, Malibu CA. Went over budget and was unbuilt.